maqbull/blog-app-frontend/README.md

 - **User Authentication**: Secure login and registration system to manage user accounts.
 - **Post Management**: Create, edit, and delete blog posts with rich text formatting.
-- **Commenting System**: Engage with posts through a robust commenting feature.
 - **Responsive Design**: Optimized for various devices, ensuring accessibility and usability.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
-- **Redux**: A state management tool for JavaScript applications.
 - **CSS3**: For styling and layout.
 - **HTML5**: For structuring the web content.